syndicate604/agentic-security/README.md

 # Agentic Security

-Automated security scanning and fixing (code,arch,ml/devops) pipeline using AI-powered tools with a cyberpunk-themed interface.
+A fully autonomous security pipeline that combines advanced AI tools to streamline security scanning, remediation, and code management for modern development environments.
+Built for comprehensive security across code, architecture, and DevOps, it leverages AI-powered tools for hands-free vulnerability detection, intelligent fixes, and seamless DevSecOps integration—all wrapped in a sleek, cyberpunk-inspired interface.

-The pipeline combines OWASP ZAP scans with AI-driven analysis, catching architectural flaws through explicit prompting at design, implementation, and testing phases.
-For red teaming, it integrates automated vulnerability assessments with AI-guided fixes, which are deployed to a new branch for manual review.
+Agentic Security harnesses OWASP ZAP for in-depth scans, enhanced by AI-driven analysis, catching critical architectural flaws from the earliest design stages through implementation and testing.
+For high-level security challenges, it incorporates red-teaming capabilities, with automated vulnerability assessments and adaptive fixes, each pushed to new branches for manual review.

-**Created by rUv, cause he could.**
+**Created by rUv, because why not?**

 ## Documentation